Pobe16/watch-next/README.md

 Icons by Alexander Moore

+Changes in version 1.10.1:
+* fixed buttons showing on thumbnails really late
+* fixed buttons sometimes adding wrong movie to the playlist

 Changes in version 1.10.0:
 * ~EXPERIMENTAL~ rendering watch next button on YouTube's new layout, please send any bugs to pobe16@gmail.com.
 You can try the new look here: http://www.youtube.com/new